cansinacarer/maillistshield-result-file-generator/readme.md

 This service monitors the results queues at vhost `RABBITMQ_DEFAULT_VHOSTS[1]` and when a queue at this vhost has the expected number of messages (i.e. `row_count` attribute of the queue), the messages from this queue are consumed and bundled into a final results file.

+Tasks of this service include the following:

+- List all the queues and their message counts
+  - If a queue has as many messages as its row_count, process it:
+    - Create the output file,
+    - Update in database:
+      - Status
+      - Results file
+    - Delete the queue
+  - Else, update `last_pick_row` in the `BatchJobs` table with message count.

 __Job States:__

 - Expected before: